seb-buch/ud-nd009t-PlagiarismDetector/Project/README.md

 * I completed the estimator creation and training
 * I completed the model deployment
 * I completed the model evaluation
+* I answered `Question 1` and `Question 2`
+* I deployed my model on AWS for prediction
+* The model passes the accuracy test (100% accuracy on test data)

 **Additional Notebook: Local testing and training**